The Cosmic Evolution of Binary Black Holes in Young, Globular and Nuclear Star Clusters: Rates, Masses, Spins and Mixing

 Comparing to previous studies, which use more sophisticated and computationally expensive simulations, we find similar results.
 For example, our local merger rate density in GCs is consistent with the one found by \cite{rodriguezloeb2018}, even if our values $\left[\mathcal{R}(0)\approx{4-8}\,{}{\rm Gpc}^{-3}\,{}{\rm yr}^{-1}\right]$ are rather on the lower side of their range $\left[\mathcal{R}(0)\approx{4-18}\,{} {\rm Gpc}^{-3}\,{} {\rm yr}^{-1}\right]$.
 The difference is easily explained by the fact that we do not model GW captures, which require direct N-body integration with post-Newtonian terms \citep{samsing2018,zevin2019,kremer2020b}.
 Moreover, we use a different mass function and spin distribution.
 To confirm the good performance of {\sc fastcluster}, we also find that the maximum merger rate density (at $z\sim{2.8}$) is about six times higher than the local merger rate density, in perfect agreement with \cite{rodriguezloeb2018}.
-Finally, our percentages of Ng to 1g BBH mergers in GCs are comparable to the ones derived by several authors with different approaches \citep{rodriguez2019,zevin2019,kimball2020a,kimball2020,doctor2020}.
+Finally, our percentages of Ng with respect to 1g BBH mergers in GCs are comparable to the ones derived by several authors with different approaches \citep{rodriguez2019,zevin2019,kimball2020a,kimball2020,doctor2020}.
 For more details on this comparison, see the Discussion in \cite{mapelli2021}.

 The main result of our mixing fraction analysis is that at least two formation channels need to be at work to produce the population of GWTC-2.
 This result is in agreement with previous work \citep{abbottO3popandrate,zevin2021,bouffanais2021,wong2021}.
 Taking advantage of {\sc fastcluster} flexibility and speed, we probed a larger parameter space than previously done (including different metallicity spreads, different core-collapse SN models and a large number of stellar metallicities).
 This analysis shows that the mixing fraction of each channel varies wildly from one model to another, being extremely sensitive to the metallicity spread $\sigma_{\rm Z}$, spin parameter $\sigma_{\chi}$, common envelope parameter and core-collapse SN model.
+Furthermore, despite the large number of models we ran and uncertainties we considered, the presented model selection analysis is not including all model uncertainties nor all proposed formation channels.
 Hence, we must be very cautious when drawing conclusions from a mixing-fraction analysis: the relevant parameter space and the uncertainties of current models are still utterly large.